aarongorka/aarongorka-com/content/blog/gvisor-and-ecs.md

 [gVisor]: https://github.com/google/gvisor

 Docker does not provide a strict security boundary between containers.
-When multi-tenanting your VMs, this becomes an issue --- when one of your applications is compromised, you are one exploit away from having **all your applications** compromised.
+When multi-tenanting your VMs, this is an issue --- when one of your applications is compromised, you are one exploit away from having **all your applications** compromised.

 Recently, one of these exploits was found in Docker.